 - Purple Haze

-Psychedelic mushrooms can closely resemble mushrooms used in cooking, and are grown in a similar way.
-Unlike mushrooms for cooking, however, these nearly 200 species of mushrooms contain psilocybin, a mind-altering chemical.
-Teens may trip on psilocybin mushrooms much like they would on LSD — eating them can lead to an altered sense of space and time, hallucinations and euphoria — along with nausea and panic attacks.
+Psychedelic mushrooms can closely resemble mushrooms used in cooking and are grown in a similarly.
+Unlike mushrooms for cooking, however, the nearly 100 species of mushrooms contain psilocybin, a mind-altering chemical.
+People may trip on psilocybin mushrooms much like they would on LSD.
+Eating them can lead to an altered sense of space and time, hallucinations and euphoria.
+A bad trip can cause nausea and panic attacks.

-While under the influence of hallucinogenic mushrooms, teens can forget where they are and act out in ways they normally wouldn’t.
-Over the years, several teens have died from incidents occurring during mushroom-induced stupors.
+While under the influence of hallucinogenic mushrooms, people may forget where they are and act out in ways they normally wouldn’t.
+Over the years, several people died from incidents occurring during mushroom-induced stupors.

 Street names for mushrooms include:

 - Liberty Caps